Leif-Rydenfalk/cell/Thoughts.md

 This means cells can handle it in a match to for example find a new better alternative cell or spawn a local instance.

+Security	Basic	Noise Protocol is secure, but you blindly trust any key.
+A whitelist (allow_keys) would be the next step.
+Updates	Basic	You verify git clone, but you don't auto git pull to update existing repos.
+Metrics	Missing	No Prometheus/Grafana export for CPU/RAM/Latency.

 cell-cli - cell is the command line tool.